 - Accreditation may be a factor in engraving school selection, though professional engravers may teach courses independent of accredited institutions.

 Metal Engraving Certificate

 Metal engraving certificates can be earned in less than one year.
 These programs may focus on metals such as gold and silver and precious gems and stones.
-This program includes coursework such as scroll cutting and design, lettering and calligraphy and engraving applications.
-Other topics may include:
+This program includes coursework such as scroll cutting and design, lettering and calligraphy, and engraving applications.

 Associate of Applied Science in Gunsmithing

 There are gunsmithing degree programs that put emphasis on engraving.
 These programs prepare students for entry-level employment in the firearm and metal industries.
-Coursework covered may include workplace dynamics, management principles and basic engraving.
-Other topics may include:
+Coursework covered may include workplace dynamics, management principles, and basic engraving.

 Bachelor of Fine Arts in Printmaking

 Engraving is found within some BFA programs in printmaking or engraving, though engraving degrees are not as common.
 These degree programs cover coursework in lithography and etching at beginning, intermediate and advanced levels.
-Additional courses may include printing in monotype, silkscreen and woodcut.
-These programs may include portfolio projects, collaborative public art projects and workshops and lectures by visiting professionals.
-Processes covered include:
+Additional courses may include printing in monotype, silkscreen, and woodcut.
+These programs may also have portfolio projects, collaborative public art projects and workshops and lectures by visiting professionals.